 Sometimes, employers will offer training programs to learn the skills you need to work in their industry.
 Siemens, among others, offers free classes that teach specific skills to begin a career in manufacturing.
 The classes vary in length, and focus on Computer Aided Design and Computer Aided Manufacturing.

 If you want to learn to become a software developer, ranked as #3 job overall by US News, and the #3 best job for Veterans by Forbes, one of the best ways to do it is at an in-person ‘bootcamp’.
-Code Platoon is a veteran-only, non profit bootcamp that teaches the fundamentals of programming over the course of 16 weeks and prepares you for a career in software development.
+Code Platoon is a veteran and military spouses only, non-profit bootcamp that teaches the fundamentals of programming over the course of 16 weeks and prepares you for a career in software development.
 Anyone who is smart, determined and deeply interested in software can succeed at a coding bootcamp, even if they have never previously written a line of code.
 Look for programs that will provide at least 1000 hours of combined instruction and coding time.
 Starting salaries out of similar programs range between $60,000 and $80,000.

 Other programs, like Veterans Career Transition Program (Tech Track), run by The Institute for Military Families at Syracuse University (IVMF), teach industry related skills in information technology (IT), project management and human resources.
 Several of their courses lead to industry-wide accepted certifications, and classes are free.

 For many veterans who are leaving the military, starting your own business is a great path.
-Likewise for veterans who have been employed, but want to strike out on their own.
-These organizations help veterans prepare to start their own businesses, or directly enter the business world:
+Likewise for veterans and military spouses who have been employed, but want to strike out on their own.
+These organizations help veterans and military spouses prepare to start their own businesses, or directly enter the business world: